michaelandrefraniatte/michaelandrefraniatte/README.md

 ### Social

 **Youtube:** https://www.youtube.com/@mic113b
-I present somes of my personal works with videos.
+Subscribe to my channel Youtube with some videos.

 **Steam:** https://steamcommunity.com/id/mic113b
 Add me as friend on Steam community to play at games.